ablanco1950/LicensePlateImage_ThresholdFiltered/README.md

 On 08/16/2022
 =============

 A new version is introduced that makes use of the filtering provided by the OTSU filter (developed at https://learnopencv.com/otsu-thresholding-with-opencv/) which is complemented in its failures by two filters , one based on the brightness of the image and another on the stability of the image with the variations of the threshold.
+Using all the possibilities of the THRESH parameter

 It is tested by running the python module: